R0NGSH3N/r0ngsh3n.github.io/_posts/2021-06-02-convert-from-vim-to-neovim.md

 nnoremap  <silent> <s-tab>  :if &modifiable && !&readonly && &modified <CR> :write<CR> :endif<CR>:bprevious<CR>
 nnoremap  <silent> <A-F4>  :if &modifiable && !&readonly && &modified <CR> :write<CR> :endif<CR>:bw<CR>

+nvim-tree

+r: rename file
+x to add/remove file/directory to cut clipboard c to add/remove file/directory to copy clipboard y will copy name to system clipboard p to paste from clipboard.
+Cut clipboard has precedence over copy (will prompt for confirmation) gy will copy absolute path to system clipboard d to delete a file (will prompt for confirmation)
 ~~~